 You will be first inquired about the reason for the evaluation.
 For this, your psychiatrist will usually ask an open-ended question.
 For instance, “what brought you here today?”

-The psychiatrist will also try to figure out the reason for evaluation from other involved parties (e.g., family, other healthcare providers) for seeking evaluation at this specific time.
+The psychiatrist will also try to determine the reason for evaluation from other involved parties (e.g., family, other healthcare providers) for seeking evaluation at this specific time.

 2. History of Present Illness